Bills safety Damar Hamlin tweets his thanks after he moves from Cincinnati to Buffalo hospital 7 days after collapse

 On Friday, the Bills said Hamlin's breathing tube was removed overnight and he had spoken to his teammates via video.

-Following the victory over the Patriots on Sunday, Bills cornerback Tre'Davious White said Hamlin texted members of the team prior to Sunday's game, saying, "I'm thinking about y'all, I'm sorry that I did that to y'all."
+Following the victory over the Patriots on Sunday, Bills cornerback Tre'Davious White said Hamlin texted members of the team before Sunday's game, saying, "I'm thinking about y'all, I'm sorry that I did that to y'all."

 "For him to check on us when he is the person that's going through what he's going through -- that just shows what type of person he is."